-In 2020, we can see that our shared dhumbali over the past five years has helped RMIT build a stronger foundation in a fast changing world.
+As we approach 2020, we can see that our shared dhumbali over the past five years has helped RMIT build a stronger foundation in a fast changing world.

 Now, the question is - where to next?

 JOIN US AND READ ON!